-In the same study, researches found that 86 percent of website visitors wanted to see information about the company itself, not just products, and 52 percent wanted to see a dedicated “about us,” page.
+In the same study, researchers found that 86% of website visitors wanted to see information about the company itself, not just products, and 52% wanted to see a dedicated “about us,” page.

 What this information can tell you is that consumers want to know a company and what it’s about.
 They're looking to trust the company and need this information to do it.

 That’s why company information and a landing page dedicated to this information is vital to ensure consumer trust and consumer spending.